 If it were not for this coincidental bombardment of asteroids containing gold, there might not have been enough gold on Earth for you to wear gold jewelry or establish a monetary system based on it.
 So, what would have happened if we never associated gold with money, power, or value?

 Why is gold associated with money and currency?

+Gold is durable, divisible, portable, and possesses intrinsic value due to its luster, malleability, and resistance to corrosion, making it an ideal medium of exchange.
 The use of metal coins as a form of money emerged around 600 BCE in ancient Lydia (present-day Turkey).
-These coins were made from precious metals like gold, silver, and bronze, and their value was determined by their weight and purity.
+These coins were made from precious metals like gold, silver, and bronze, with value determined by weight and purity.
 Gold, due to its scarcity and durability, became a preferred choice for coinage.

-Over time, gold became widely accepted as a standard for money.
-Its scarcity, divisibility, portability, and resistance to corrosion made it an ideal medium of exchange.
+Over time, gold became widely accepted as a standard for money, thanks to its scarcity, divisibility, portability, and resistance to corrosion.
 Gold coins became a trusted and standardized unit of value in many ancient civilizations, including the Greeks, Romans, Egyptians, and Persians.

 What does money without gold look like?

-Why does the non-perishable nature of precious metals like gold lead to scarcity, competition and inequality?
+Why does the non-perishable nature of precious metals like gold lead to scarcity, competition, and inequality?

 Is there an alternative system?

 Yes, there are alternative economic systems that prioritize different values and principles, moving away from the accumulation of non-perishable wealth like precious metals.
 Two such systems are barter economies and gift economies: